Skip to main content

 2. Repeat the same until you have run out of fries or gravy.
 Then drizzle with sour cream, top with spoonfuls of pico de gallo and guacamole.

-Tips for The Perfect Mexican-Fusion Poutine
+Tips for the Perfect Mexican Fusion Poutine

 • DO NOT SEASON the French fries!!
 The seasoning from the gravy will help season the fries, anything extra will risk too much salt in the dish.